AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLGroupInternalElementSequence/README.md

 AMLGroupInternalElementSequence Class
 =====================================
-AutomationML 2.1 APIThis class is used to support the AMLGroup concept.
+This class is used to support the AMLGroup concept.
 An AMLGroup object shall only contain InternalElements which are AMLMirrorObjects and/or further AMLGroup objects.

 Inheritance Hierarchy